dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 !!! important "How to drive a manual"

-    Note that if you try to use *Detect* in the *Music* section, the auto-detection will fail and the *Music* option will revert to *None*.
+    Note that if you try to use *Detect* in the *Music* section, the auto-detection will fail, and the *Music* option will revert to *None*.
     This can happen with some setup utilities, therefore it's important to know that the port of the General MIDI device must be set to **330**, should the auto-detection fail.
 This is sometimes called the *MPU-401